RedPillAnalytics/checkmate-examples-archive/obi/README.md

 ```

 # OBIEE 12c BAR Files
-The first releases of Checkmate for OBI pre-dated OBIEE 12c, and therefore, pre-dated the new BAR file functionality in 12c.
-In a way, the Checkmate for OBI distribution file was our way of building a BAR file... we were just slightly ahead of the game.
-There's an interesting decision to be made when configuring deployment workflows: to use the BAR file or the distribution file.
+The first release of Checkmate for OBI pre-dated OBIEE 12c, and therefore, pre-dated the new BAR file functionality introduced 12c.
+We understood the need for a singular artifact that expressed the content for an OBIEE environment, and built it years before Oracle did.
+There's an interesting decision to be made when configuring Checkmate workflows: use the distribution file, or the BAR file?

+There are pros and cons for each approache.
 The distribution file provides the added benefit of including incremental patch files and test result outcomes, neither of which can exist in the BAR file.
-And, the BAR import and export utilities take much, much longer to run.
-However, the BAR file contains a lot of content not available using traditional OBIEE utilities and APIs: datasets, authorization details, search, actions, etc. So it's not a simple choice on which paradigm to use.
+The BAR import and export utilities are also painfully slow.
+However, the BAR file contains a lot of content not available using traditional OBIEE utilities and APIs: datasets, authorization details, search, actions, etc. The choice is not cut and dry.

-In recent releases, Checkmate has consolidated the Git repository structure to be the same between the legacy utilities that are used with distribution files, and the BAR utilities.
-We use the BAR directory structure as the inspiration for how we store our content in Git, and we've modified our legacy distribution tools to understand that directory structure and use it for interacting with the metadata and catalog in Git.
+In recent releases, Checkmate has consolidated the Git repository structure so that it's consistent whether we are using traditional utilties and APIs used in distribution file workflows, and those used with the BAR file.
+Checkmate adopted the BAR directory structure as the inspiration for how we store our content in Git, and we've modified our legacy distribution tools to understand that directory structure and use it for interacting content checked into Git.
 The content in this Quickstart was exported using `barExport`, so we can use either the distribution tools or the BAR tools for interacting with it.

 So first, let's build a BAR file.
 We need to change our `contentPolicy` to `bar` so we can use all the high level container tasks: